StructBoost: Boosting Methods for Predicting Structured Output Variables: Structured boosting

 For the convergence properties of the cutting-plane algorithm in Algorithm \ref{ALG:alg2}, readers may refer to \cite{JoachimsSVM} and \cite{Joachims2009} for details.

 Our column generation algorithm in Algorithm \ref{ALG:alg1} is a constraint generation algorithm for the dual problem in \eqref{EQ:struct-dual1}.
 We can adapt the analysis of the standard constraint generation algorithm for Algorithm \ref{ALG:alg1}.
-In general, for gemeral column generation methods, the global convergnce can be established but it remains unclear about the convergence rate if no particular assumptions are made.
+In general, for general column generation methods, the global convergence can be established but it remains unclear about the convergence rate if no particular assumptions are made.
+See the supplementary document\footnote{Available at \url{http://arxiv.org/abs/1302.3283} } for details.

 \comment{

 The following theorem shows the convergence property of Algorithm \ref{ALG:alg1}. \begin{theorem} When a weak learner $\wstruct^\star$ is found by solving \eqref{EQ:WL2}:

 and the corresponding constraint in \eqref{eq:dual_con} is satisfied: